-Increasing agricultural conflict has been registered in most of the present range states during recent decades; at present, conflicts are increasing in Norway in particular during spring, whereas in southern range states, the conflicts caused by pinkfeet are considered more stable.
+Increasing agricultural conflict has been registered in most of the present range states during recent decades.
+At present, conflicts are increasing in Norway in particular during spring, whereas in southern range states, the conflicts caused by pinkfeet are considered more stable.
 In Denmark conflicts have been partly alleviated due to the changed spring migration schedule by the population (Table 2).
 Nevertheless, agricultural conflicts remain a cause of concern with considerable economic costs.
-The changing habits of the geese and the continued population expansion make the situation dynamic.
+The changing habits of the geese and the continued population expansion make the situation more dynamic compared to the 1980s and 1990s.